 - Fares for trains, ferries and other modes of travel as listed in the Travel Planner

 - Baggage transfers and porterage

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 We know you signed up for an active vacation, so why would you want to spend time sitting in a van?
 The truth is, we do spend more time shuttling on this trip than we do on many other Backroads trips, but that's because we're willing to go the distance to bring you the very best of Yosemite's natural wonders.
 Of course, we could cut out some shuttle time by only exploring one corner of the park, but how could we possibly choose which experiences to sacrifice?
 Rest assured that we have planned our itinerary to make the most of this vast and spectacular national park.

 The Ahwahnee is a historical treasure and by far the best place to stay in the Yosemite Valley.
-Its location within Yosemite National Park makes it an ideal base for exploring the valley's many sights, but also means it is run by the national park and subject to park regulations and oversight.
-Similar to many national park lodges, service at The Ahwahnee can seem slow and brusque compared to the normally high standards found on other Backroads trips.
+Its location within Yosemite National Park makes it an ideal base for exploring the valley's many sights, but it also means it is run by the national park and subject to park regulations and oversight.
+Similar to many national park lodges, service at The Ahwahnee can seem slow and casual when compared with the hospitality found on other Backroads trips.